student health insurance

 How can I receive reimbursement for health care services (vaccinations, birth control, etc.) that I pay for out of pocket?

 When you receive services like those mentioned above from the McKinley Student Health Center, or an outside clinic, the nurse/pharmacist will provide you with an itemized receipt.
-In order to receive reimbursement for the charges, you must send a copy of this receipt, along with a copy of your insurance card, by mail, to:
+In order to receive reimbursement for the charges, you must send a copy of this receipt, with the SR ID# from your insurance card written on the top, by mail to:

 PO BOX 809025